aviaryan/shach/REPORT.md

 quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.

+#### Test Cases

+We used TravisCI to continuously test if our grammar was correctly recognizing the tokens or not.
+For that we used 2 types of tests, `test` and `anti-test`.
+As the name suggest, all `test` files should be correctly recognized by our grammar whereas `anti-test` should be discarded by our grammar.

+<a name="finalph"></a>
 ### Final Phase

 Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod